 Team building is geared more towards extroverts who need the social exchange endemic within most companies.

-Along with coworker drop-ins, water cooler conversations, and smoke breaks, team building may be seen as counterproductive.
-At some point, you must determine what is the best corporate culture for your personality.
+Along with coworker drop-ins, water cooler conversations, and smoke breaks, team building may be counterproductive.
+You must determine the best corporate culture for your personality at some point.

-Some people are always up for a bit of fun, whilst others approach “team building exercises” with dread.
-They find the forced participation, requirement to “share” or general rowdiness just horrible.
+Some people are always up for a bit of fun, while others approach “team building exercises” with dread.
+They find the forced participation, the requirement to “share,” or general rowdiness horrible.

-In fact, a recent thread for suggestions for icebreakers included comments like “kill me now”, “just don’t do any”, “there’s a special place in hell for people that think these are a good idea” and “I just point-blank refuse to do anything like this” (para.
+A recent thread for suggestions for icebreakers included comments like “kill me now,” “just don’t do any,” “there’s a special place in hell for people that think these are a good idea,” and “I just point-blank refuse to do anything like this” (para.
 1).

-Instead, we prefer office activities that has us spending time in smaller groups where we won’t get overstimulated (para.
+Instead, we prefer office activities that have us spending time in smaller groups where we won’t get overstimulated (para.
 7).

 Additionally, it is believed that the need for team building goes way beyond mere exercises.
 There are deeper problems that need to be addressed.